 San Francisco Bay Conservation and Development Commission's Climate Change Planning Program

-The Bay Conservation and Development Commission (BCDC) is responsible for the protection of and development in San Francisco Bay.
-Recently, BCDC has endeavored to update its long-term planning and guidance document to include the potential impacts of climate change and sea level rise.
-Through this planning process, multiple supporting reports and partnerships have been developed that detail potential climate impacts and adaptation strategies available to the region.
-The BCDC website also has a fairly comprehensive virtual library of climate change planning resources for Bay area governments.
+The Bay Conservation and Development Commission (BCDC) is responsible for the protection and development of the San Francisco Bay.
+BCDC’s San Francisco Bay Plan is a long-term planning and guidance document for the region.
+The Plan has been amended multiple times to include potential impacts of climate change and sea level rise.
+Through this process, multiple supporting reports and partnerships have been developed that detail potential climate impacts and adaptation strategies available to the region.
+BCDC also facilitates Bay Adapt, an initiative to establish regional agreement on actions to address sea level rise.

-- Develop a long-term strategy to address sea level rise and increased storm activity;
+- Develop a regional educational campaign to increase awareness of sea level rise and adaptation options

 Outcomes and Conclusions

 Since 2011, the Bay Plan has been amended to include numerous climate change-related actions: requirements for sea level rise risk assessments; measures to protect existing and planned development; design regulations for shoreline protection projects; policies for public access; policies to encourage resilient development; policies for preservation and habitat enhancement; requirements for restoration project designs; a call for the development of a collaborative regional strategy; and the incorporation of environmental justice and social equity into planning and permitting.
 These amendments have been approved by the State Office of Administrative Law and the National Oceanic and Atmospheric Administration (NOAA) and are currently in effect.

 In 2019, BCDC prepared a Bay Plan Climate Change Policy Guidance document to assist applicants and staff in preparing and reviewing BCDC permit applications.
 BCDC’s 2020 Bay Plan revision includes a section dedicated to updated climate change findings, policies, and recommended actions.